 If you’re staying with us at the Captain Farris House in South Yarmouth for any length of time, taking a trip by ferry to one of the offshore islands is a magical way to spend a day.
-You have your choice of Martha’s Vineyard or Nantucket, each uniquely different, but equally beautiful and worthy of a visit.
+You have your choice of Martha’s Vineyard or Nantucket, each uniquely different, but equally beautiful and worth a visit.
 Nantucket, however, is a bit easier to cover in a day due to its smaller size.
 Hop onboard a fast ferry with either Hy-Line Cruises or the Steamship Authority out of Hyannis Harbor, for a speedy one-hour cruise across Nantucket Sound to the docks in Nantucket Town.
+Here’s the perfect day on Nantucket.

 Nearly half the land is held in conservation, and you will not encounter a stoplight, shopping mall, or fast-food chain anywhere on the island.
 Instead, there are cobblestoned streets and brick walkways where locals stop to chat and everyone seems to know your name.
 It doesn’t take long to feel at home here.